Jeans modeling of axisymmetric galaxies with multiple stellar populations: Multi-component galaxy models

 \section{Multi-component galaxy models}

-The new JASMINE2 code has been considerably extended starting from the original JASMINE version \citep{pos13}, to efficiently solve the Jeans equations for multi-component axisymmetric stellar systems, with a central BH, and embedded in a DM halo.
-We begin by setting the general notation and the main theory behind the numerical code: in this Section we focus on the multi-component Jeans equations, on a generalisation of the Satoh $k$-decomposition for azimuthal motions, and on the projections on the plane of the sky.
-In the following Section \ref{sec:scaling}, we will describe the scaling procedure, and in particular how the scaled solutions of the Jeans equations are obtained (Potential \& Jeans Solver), and then combined by adopting suitable weights (PP).
+In this section we introduce the general notation used, and we illustrate the main theoretical foundations on which our modeling procedure is based; in particular, we focus on the multi-component Jeans equations, on a generalisation of the Satoh $k$-decomposition for azimuthal motions, and on the projections on the plane of the sky.
+In the following Section \ref{sec:scaling}, we will describe the scaling procedure, and in particular how the scaled solutions of the Jeans equations are obtained (with the Potential and Jeans Solver), and then combined by adopting suitable weights (in the PP phase).